minborg/articles/2023/August/2-Computed-Constants/README.md

  * Only works if the decoupled constants are independent
  * Does only work for `static` variables and not for instance variables and objects

-Another way is to use the  [double-checked locking idiom](https://en.wikipedia.org/wiki/Double-checked_locking) that can also be used for deferring initialization and, it works for both `static` variables, instance variables and objects:
+Another way is to use the  [double-checked locking idiom](https://en.wikipedia.org/wiki/Double-checked_locking) that can also be used for deferring initialization.
+This works for both `static` variables, instance variables and objects:

 ```java
 // Double-checked locking idiom